Arteiii/Authly/README.md

 ## [![CodeFactor](https://www.codefactor.io/repository/github/wavy42/authly/badge)](https://www.codefactor.io/repository/github/wavy42/authly)

-# 🚧 Work in Progress: Not Ready for Deployment

-This project is currently under development and remains untested.
-As a result, it may not be secure and is not recommended for deployment.
-While contributions are welcome, we cannot provide a definite timeline for its completion.

-Thank you for your interest and support in this open-source initiative.

 ## Commercial Use

-For any commercial use of this software, proper attribution to the original developer wavy42 is required, and a link to the original repository on GitHub must be provided.
+For any commercial use of this software, proper attribution to the original developer Arteii is required, and a link to the original repository on GitHub must be provided.

 <!-- ## Table of Contents